 The Importance of the Happy City

-In Happy City, Charles Montgomery explores the important question, is urban design really powerful enough to make or break happiness?
-After years of living in an urban climate, I say absolutely.
-Montgomery presents concepts, questions, and examples to describe and challenge peoples' needs, lifestyles, and interactions.
-My question is: Why haven't we been focusing on whether we have the ability to make life better for everyone?
+In Happy City, Charles Montgomery explores the important question: Is urban design really powerful enough to make or break happiness?
+After years of living in an urban environment, I say absolutely.
+Montgomery presents concepts, questions, and examples that examine and challenge people’s needs, lifestyles, and interactions.
+My question is: Why haven’t we focused more on whether we have the power to improve life for everyone?

-Montgomery uses historical thoughts on the city to show the initial intended relationships between the city-dweller and the city, shaped by urban designers.
-Some urban designers intend to promote happiness, some promote accessibility, and some rank the importance of independence, separation, and privacy.
-But what I found, as I filed through this journey filled with examples of what history has taught us about urban communities, is that the city is ultimately a shared project.
-The city is a place where we can all fashion a common good that we can simply not build alone.
+Montgomery uses historical perspectives on city design to illustrate the original intentions behind the relationship between city-dwellers and the urban environment—intentions shaped by urban designers.
+Some designers prioritize happiness, others emphasize accessibility, and some value independence, separation, and privacy.
+What I discovered, as I worked through this journey filled with historical examples of urban communities, is that the city is ultimately a shared project—a place where we can build a common good that none of us can create alone.

 The City of Today

-What I find incredible about Happy City is the way it explains how we (Americans) inherited an urban culture that is broken, outdated, inefficient, unhealthy and most importantly, not for us.
-Instead, early on in American history, automakers highly influenced the way people travelled.
-And misinformation and naïveté led to building societies based on our perceived need to drive cars.
+What I find incredible about Happy City is how it explains that we, as Americans, have inherited an urban culture that is broken, outdated, inefficient, unhealthy, and—most importantly—not designed for us.
+Early in American history, automakers heavily influenced how people traveled.
+Misinformation and naivete led us to build societies around the perceived need to drive.

-Happy City tells us that American cities throughout the 20th century were built on two main design ideologies:
+Happy City tells us that American cities throughout the 20th century were shaped by two major design ideologies:

-The School of Separation helped cities justify zoning specific areas for division of residential styles, commercial areas, and more dispersed communities.
-This type of division led to the exclusion of many mixed-use buildings including lower-income housing, it led to dispersed neighborhoods and led to a lack of shared space.
-Inflexible and dated zoning codes prevent people from developing cities for resident needs and instead favor outside development and those who have political influence.
-Separation has killed the community.
+The School of Separation helped cities justify zoning that divided residential styles, commercial areas, and broader communities.
+This separation excluded many mixed-use buildings and affordable housing, leading to dispersed neighborhoods and a lack of shared spaces.
+Inflexible, outdated zoning codes prevent cities from evolving to meet residents’ needs, instead favoring outside developers and those with political influence.
+Separation has killed community.

 [The] great irony of the American city: a nation that celebrates freedom and weaves liberty into its national myth rarely gives regular people the chance to shape their own communities (Montgomery 306).